Maids and Housekeeping Staff Work Injuries

 Maids and housekeepers play vital roles in homes, businesses, hotels, and other establishments throughout Minnesota.
 Unfortunately, this occupation has the potential to cause accidental and stress-related injuries, especially after years of service.

-At Fields Law Firm, our legal team is dedicated to helping injured workers throughout the state get the help and advice they need after on-the-job injuries.
+At Fields Law Firm, our Minnesota Workers’ Comp Lawyers are dedicated to helping injured workers throughout the state get the help and advice they need after on-the-job injuries.
 If you or someone you love was hurt while working as a maid or housekeeper, you can count on us to answer your questions.
-Just dial 1-888-343-5375, or complete a free form to speak with our helpful staff, 24/7.
+Just call 1-888-343-5375, or complete a free form to speak with our helpful staff, 24/7.

 Occupational Injuries for Maids and Housekeepers